-- The front yard graveyard: This is a classic Halloween landscape and it is very easy to do.
-You just need some cardboard boxes, scissors and glue and you’re good to go.
-Create unique tombstones, add the names of those who live in your house, scatter old crosses all around and my personal favorite, put a zombie digging itself out of the dirt.
-I just love that!
-All of this paired with a fog machine to add an extra spooky flare to your home.
-Now that’s what I call a haunted house!
-Sends a chill down my spine just thinking about it!
-Now, you’re probably going to have to buy the last one but it is totally worth it.
-Digging up your yard, however, can have nasty consequences on your yard.
-Consider recruiting a professional landscaper to ensure that your lawn remains in tip-top shape for the upcoming winter season.
+This is a classic Halloween landscape and it is very easy to do.
+You just need some cardboard boxes, scissors, and glue and you’re good to go.
+Create unique tombstones, add the names of those who live in your house, scatter old crosses all around — you can even put a zombie digging itself out of the dirt!
+Pair it with a fog machine to add an extra spooky flair to your home.
+Now that’s a haunted house!

-- The incredible power of the countryside: But if you’re not too much into the Halloween decorations then, why not try to use the natural surroundings of your house.
-In my last post I talked about some of the flowers that are typical to this season, so why not try to mix those leaves from your birch, your maple and/or your beech trees in a transparent bowl, and put them in those steps leading to your front door?
-This will look very Halloween like and will keep the elegance of your home.
+If you’re fortunate to have your home surrounded by nature, then why not try to use the natural surroundings of your Halloween display?
+Try mixing leaves from surrounding trees like birch, maple, and/or your beech trees in a transparent bowl, and put them in those steps leading to your front door.
+This will look very Halloween-like and will keep the elegance of your home.
 In addition to leaves, seasonal flower arrangements contrast beautifully against the fall background.

 Contact Your Landscapers Today!

-Call us today to talk about what we can do for your lawn!
+Call us today to talk about what we can do for your property!

-We proudly service the greater NEPA area, including Wilkes Barre, Scranton, Kingston, Back Mountain, Mountain Top, and the Poconos.
+We proudly serve Northeastern Pennsylvania, including Wilkes Barre, Scranton, Kingston, Back Mountain, Mountain Top, and the Poconos.